Deeathwiing/VSTU-Lab-React/README.md

 # VSTU-Lab-React
 rep for lab

-Open site: open index.html in browser/node.js.
+Open site: use npm start in my-app folder,for more information check readme in my-app folder.

 Need use index.html?# only. (?#).